 "The U.S. Food and Drug Administration approved Xiidra (lifitegrast ophthalmic solution) for the treatment of signs and symptoms of dry eye disease, on Monday, July 11, 2016.
 Xiidra is the first medication in a new class of drugs, called lymphocyt"...

-Information for Patients (see WARNINGS and PRECAUTIONS): Patients should be advised about the potential for increased brown pigmentation of the iris, which may be permanent.
-Patients should also be informed about the possibility of eyelid skin darkening, which may be reversible after discontinuation of XALATAN.
+Advise patients about the potential for increased brown pigmentation of the iris, which may be permanent.
+Inform patients about the possibility of eyelid skin darkening, which may be reversible after discontinuation of XALATAN [see WARNINGS AND PRECAUTIONS].

-Patients should be instructed to avoid allowing the tip of the dispensing container to contact the eye or surrounding structures because this could cause the tip to become contaminated by common bacteria known to cause ocular infections.
-Serious damage to the eye and subsequent loss of vision may result from using contaminated solutions.
+Instruct patients to avoid allowing the tip of the dispensing container to contact the eye or surrounding structures because this could cause the tip to become contaminated by common bacteria known to cause ocular infections.
+Serious damage to the eye and subsequent loss of vision may result from using contaminated solutions [see WARNINGS AND PRECAUTIONS].

-Patients also should be advised that if they develop an intercurrent ocular condition (e.g., trauma or infection) or have ocular surgery, they should immediately seek their physician's advice concerning the continued use of the multiple-dose container.
+Advise patients that if they develop an intercurrent ocular condition (e.g., trauma or infection) or have ocular surgery, or develop any ocular reactions, particularly conjunctivitis and eyelid reactions, they should immediately seek their physician's advice concerning the continued use of the multiple-dose container.

 If more than one topical ophthalmic drug is being used, the drugs should be administered at least five (5) minutes apart.

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Xalatan Information